Discover the hidden costs of electric exit signs

-You may think so what, there’s not many of them.
+You may think there’s not many of them.
 But there are.
 There’s at least two to four on each floor of a building but sometimes many, many, more.
 They’re on every floor of nearly every commercial, industrial, government and other non-residential building across Australia, plus multi-story residential buildings like apartment towers.
 There’s possibly hundreds of millions of electric exit signs across Australia.

-Each exit sign generates 79 kilograms of carbon dioxide equivalents and consuming 88 kilowatts of electricity per annum.
-That’s tonnes of eWaste and hundreds of millions of batteries disposed of every 3 to 5 years.
+Each exit sign generates around 79 kilograms of carbon dioxide equivalents and consumes 88 kilowatts of electricity per annum.
+When they fail, each electric exit signs is eWaste, requiring hundreds of millions of batteries to be disposed of every 3 to 5 years.

 What is the alternative?